Tapping Into Healing - A Conversation with Jennifer Groebe on Energy Psychology

 Getting Started

-For those interested in exploring Tapping, Jennifer offers encouraging words: "Start small.
+Jennifer's advice: "Start small.
 You don't have to have it all figured out.
-You don't have to know exactly what you're doing.
 Just start tapping."

 • The Tapping Solution app (free and paid versions available)